 Best Return on Investment

-If I was allow to introduce just one process at any company I went into, it would be this one.
+If they allowed me to introduce just one process at any company I went into, I would introduce this one.
 This one makes the most difference.
-The reason is that it totally changes behaviour.
+The reason is that it totally changes behaviour and means accurate project tracking.

 Right First Time